TrinityChristiana/instasham-walkthrough/README.md

 - Profile View
   - At route path: `/sham/{{ username }}`
   - Components Used:
-    - Use `PostGrid` component to show preview of all the user's posts
+    - Use the `PostGrid` component to show a preview of all the user's posts
-    - Use `ProfileInfo` component to show user information
+    - Use the `ProfileInfo` component to show user information
-  - View how many posts user has
+  - View how many posts a user has
-  - View how many followers user has
+  - View how many followers a user has
-  - View how many people user follows
+  - View how many people a user follows
   - View user's image, bio, and full name
   - View preview of all post user has
-  - If not current user, allow user to follow or unfollow a user
+  - If not looking at the current user, allow the user to follow or unfollow a user
-  - If current user have a button that allows them to go to a settings page.
+  - If looking at the current user, have a button that allows them to go to a settings page.
 - Post Details Page
   - At route path: `/posts/{{ postId }}`
   - Components Used: